Tresor-Kasenda/rapids/README.md

 ## Overview

-RapidsModels is a powerful Laravel package that streamlines model creation by generating a complete model ecosystem with a single command.
-Instead of creating models, migrations, factories, and seeders separately, RapidsModels handles everything through an interactive process.
+RapidsModels is a Laravel package that simplifies model creation by generating a complete model ecosystem with one command.
+Create models, migrations, factories, and seeders through a simple interactive process.

 ## Installation